 Your insurance company will more than likely request an appraisal for any item you wish to schedule on the policy, but it will be a small price to pay to cover your most prized possessions for their full value.

 Contents insurance is extremely affordable.
 A well-rounded policy can be as low as $98.00 for the year, depending on how much coverage you purchase.

 A standard contents insurance policy will come with at least $15,000-$20,000 worth of coverage for general contents, but you can increase the coverage up to what the company will allow.

 The couple also has a ring scheduled on the policy for nearly $4,000.
 The price to schedule the ring is only $26.00 for the year.
-Since the ring is scheduled, it may also be covered in case of “mysterious disappearance,” subject to the terms of the policy.
+The ring may have coverage for “mysterious disappearance,” if the ring is scheduled on the policy.
+Subject to the terms and conditions of the policy.

-Every insurance company is different, but with this couple’s company, if an item is not scheduled, you would not have coverage for mysterious disappearance.
+Every insurance company is different.
+With this couple’s company, you would not have coverage for mysterious disappearance if the item is not scheduled.

 The total policy premium is $180/year, so that’s about $15/month.
 Very affordable, and very worth it.

 If you are a renter then you need contents insurance.
 Even if your landlord does not require proof of coverage.
 It’s not worth it to risk losing all of your belongings that you’ve accumulated over your lifetime, and not have a way of replacing them.

 It’s important that you talk with your agent about limits, sub-limits, contractual exclusions, and other important aspects when choosing the right contents insurance policy.
 All coverage is subject to the limits and terms of the policy.

 Give us a call today to start your contents insurance quote!